SugamThapa-1/manducart/note.md

 remaining work
-search page UI=> ui need to be updated❌ active pages hover in all pages automatic carasouel add star for rating in product detail place to fill review
+changing static contact page to dynamic page✅ search page UI=> ui need to be updated❌ active pages hover in all pages✅ add star for rating in product detail place to fill review refining -> thank you page, user dashboard, payment page and checkout page creating static pages- about us page, terms and conditions page